HussamQreie/DevOps-Experience/K8S.md

 ```

 #### Get all information you need then filter by label (cluster, nodes, deployments, replicas, pods)

 * Note: if you filter by deploy label you will get it and down (replicas, pods)
 * so: filter by label `d -get-> d,r,p`, filter by label `r/p -get-> r,p`
 ```sh
 kubectl get node,all -o wide --show-labels kubectl get all -l app=<LabelValue>
 ```

+---

+`Pod labels is the key connection between the Service and its Endpoints (Pod
+replicas).`